 There are analogies everywhere, but I like to think of a highway.
 This is a roadway that allows for a certain capacity of cars and no more.
 If we pay for the building of this road with our taxes (not a toll road) and decide we want to drive on it once a month, or 40 times in that month – do we pay more?
 No, we don’t.
 If the government sees that additional capacity is required, it may add more lanes, or they may not.
 It is in the Government’s interest to keep people happy by adding lanes, which they were probably paid for by taxes.
 We simply pay the Government for what we get, and we should be able to use all of it.

 1. Increased bandwidth consumption causes us to invest in networks – You would think that was the simple business model of an ISP since the creation of ISPs.

 2. Companies must build additional capacity to handle this traffic – Well, no they don’t.
 They often don’t and risk losing customers because of it.
 That happens.

 3. We should accept the fact that AT&T must be ready to build additional ports and transport capacity to accept the new volume of capacity as a consequence of Netflix’s good business fortune – Uhm, capacity again?
 You build it or you don’t.
 You aren’t allowed to bitch about a particular Internet product’s success.
 What’s next, a surcharge for using Dropbox?

 Then he hits us with some idiotic argument about how when Netflix was sending DVDs by mail, the cost of delivery was included in the price, and it was.
-Should this direct relationship should also exist with ISPs?
+Should this direct relationship also exist with ISPs?
 That is just insanely dumb.
 There is one postal service, and one mode of delivery.
 There are countless numbers of ISPs providing varying different speeds in many locations.
-The postal service is delivery with some certainty, the Internet is delivery with no certainty.
+The postal service is delivered with some certainty, the Internet is delivered with no certainty.
 Netflix should not be asked to have a direct (paying) relationship with every ISP.

 He then says;